AlexanderAuras/GAMM-Overview-23/README.md

 Then simply run the jupyter notebook.

-The used operator, data and model weights are available at [https://drive.google.com/drive/folders/1nL_Z6gKyRRp36E58KUwNSZbO7Yj58chL?usp=drive_link](https://drive.google.com/drive/folders/1nL_Z6gKyRRp36E58KUwNSZbO7Yj58chL?usp=drive_link).<br/>
+The used operator, data and model weights are available in the repository using git LFS or at [https://drive.google.com/drive/folders/1nL_Z6gKyRRp36E58KUwNSZbO7Yj58chL?usp=drive_link](https://drive.google.com/drive/folders/1nL_Z6gKyRRp36E58KUwNSZbO7Yj58chL?usp=drive_link).<br/>
 The downloaded files location must be specified in the jupyter notebook.
 Alternatively you can use the *generate_op.py* and *generate_data.py* scripts (in *src/gamm23/operators* and *src/gamm23/data*) to generate a new operator/new data and train the models using the *config.yaml* file and the *train.py* script.